tr3010/GCLD_Samsung/CodeBook.md

 #### Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Finaly the desired result, a `tidy` data table is created with the average of each measurement per activity/subject combination.
-The new dataset is saved in `tidy.csv` file.
+The new dataset is saved in `tidy_dataset.csv` file.

 ```
 DT <- data.table(bigData)
 tidy<-DT[,lapply(.SD,mean),by="Activity,Subject"]
-write.table(tidy,file="tidy.csv",sep=",",col.names = NA)
+write.table(tidy,file="tidy_dataset.csv",sep=",",col.names = NA)
 ```